Lersgeeb/AutoHashcat/README.md

 > https://hashcat.net/wiki/doku.php?id=rule_based_attack

 ## How to use AutoHashCat
+First is important to **describe some directories** that the script will use:
+- `./customs_masks/`: Project directory that contains many masks  that can be use by hashcat (there are some extra masks files that doesn't exists on the original Hashcat Project)
+- `./customs_rules/`: Project directory that contains many rules that can be use by hashcat (there are some extra rules files that doesn't exists on the original Hashcat Project)
+- `./hashes/`: Directory that should contain the hashes file to decrypt.
+- `./inputs/`: This directory contains the `masks2use.txt` and `rules2use.txt` files that can be modified to change the masks and rules that the script will use.
+- `./potfiles/`: Here is where the decrypted hashes will appear.
+- `./utils/`: Some extra scripts that are kinda useful in some cases.
+- `./wordlists/`: Usually here is where you put the `rockyou.txt` file.

-Before you run make sure everything is as it should be !!
+**Before you run** make sure everything is as it should be

-- The executable of hashcat project exist on the current folder (Windows)
+- The **executable of hashcat project** exist on the current folder (Just For **Windows**)
-- There is at least one file on the `wordlist` directory.
-(Usually here is where you put the rockyou.txt file)
+- There is at least one file on the `./wordlist/` directory.
-- Verify `./customs_masks/` directory files (There is some extra masks that doesn't exists on the original Hashcat Project)
+- Verify that the masks list given on `./inputs/masks2use.txt` exists on the `./customs_masks/` directory files.
-- Verify `./customs_rules/` directory files (There is some extra rules that doesn't exists on the original Hashcat Project)
+- Verify that the rules list given on `./inputs/rules2use.txt` exists on the `./customs_rules/` directory files.
+- Execute **Python** ( `./AutoHashcat.py` ) or **Bash** ( `./AutoHashcat.sh` ) script in case you are on a Linux based system.
+- Execute **Python** ( `./AutoHashcat.py` ) or **Batch** ( `./AutoHashcat.bat` ) script in case you are on a Windows based system.

 ### Windows Setup